 Services and Programs of the Law Library

-The Law Library has a combined Circulation/Reserve area adjacent to the main entrance of the library.
+The Law Library has a Service Point and Reserve area adjacent to the main entrance of the library.
 Our Reserve stacks are open, and all library users are encouraged to browse; however, only faculty, staff, students and those members of the public who hold a current Queen's library card may borrow Reserve materials.